-The 'Battle of the Beams' was an electronic conflict 'fought' between the Germans and the British in an early period of World War II when German bombers used a number of increasingly accurate radio navigation systems for night bombing of targets in the UK (1940/May 1941).
+The 'Battle of the Beams' was an electronic conflict waged between the Germans and the British in an early period of World War II when German bombers used a number of increasingly accurate radio navigation systems for night bombing of targets in the UK (1940/May 1941).

 In the UK, British scientific intelligence at the Air Ministry fought back with a variety of increasingly effective means involving jamming and deception signals.
 The period ended when the Germans switched the ficus of their air effort to the east in May 1941 in preparation for the 'Barbarossa' invasion of the USSR.

 The concept of 'beam'-based navigation had been developed during the 1930s, initially as a blind landing aid.
 The basic concept was to generate and transmit two directional radio signals aligned slightly to the left and right of a runway’s centreline.
 The radio operator in the approaching aeroplane listened for these signals and could thus determine in which of the two beams the aeroplane was flying.
 This was normally accomplished by sending Morse code signals into the two beams to identify left and right.